 - Alameda County, Contra Costa County and CA State is running this site through May 9 with additional state vaccine supply.
-Appointments are limited to Alameda and Contra Costa residents or workers. - o After May 9, Alameda County plans to continue the site for Alameda County residents. - Alameda Fairgrounds: for Alameda County residents.
+Appointments are limited to Alameda and Contra Costa residents or workers. - After May 9, Alameda County plans to continue the site in partnership with Carbon Health for Alameda County residents. - Walk-up appointments will discontinue after May 9 due to under-utilization.
+Other community-based walk-up locations are in development. - Alameda Fairgrounds: for Alameda County residents.
 Click here for appointment info. - The Berkeley Golden Gate Fields Buchanan parking lot site is open for people living in northern Alameda County.
 More info from Berkeleyside can be found here.